sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 #.
 Click **Update Sample Data/Schema** to update schema and click **Eye Icon** to view the file contents.
 #.
 Click **Save** to save the new dataset.

-This document explains in detail the steps involved in creating a dataset in Fire Insights.
+This document explains in detail the steps involved in creating a dataset in Sparkflows.

 Step 1 : Open the Project
 ======

 #.
-Click the **Projects** tab in the **top-menu bar** of the Fire Insights.
+Click the **Projects** tab in the **top-menu bar** of the Sparkflows.
 #.
 Click the **Project Name** where you want to create your dataset.
 #.
 Click the **Datasets** tab in upper-middle bar on the Project page.